De-cloaking Policies

 Financial controls, a common worry, are those mechanisms that the organization puts in place to prevent theft or fraud, to catch unintentional mistakes in the recording of transactions, and keeping track of payments made to individuals and organizations.

 The organization’s financial planning processes, the format and setting of the budget, also need to be reflected in policy.
-Example: The executive director is responsible preparing for the budget for the upcoming fiscal year and will be present it for approval at least one month before the end of the current fiscal year.[9]Some non-profits assign their budget preparation to a board-staff committee.
-One of the “good practices” to capture in the budget preparation part of a financial management policy is … Continue reading
+Example: The executive director is responsible preparing for the budget for the upcoming fiscal year and will be present it for approval at least one month before the end of the current fiscal year.((Some non-profits assign their budget preparation to a board-staff committee.
+One of the “good practices” to capture in the budget preparation part of a financial management policy is that a new budget should be approved before a new fiscal year begins.))

 Financial reporting, especially to the board, should be outlined as well.
 Regular budget updates are, of course essential but some organizations experience cash flow issues that a board will want to monitor.

-There are a number of resources that can help create a good set of foundational financial management policies.
-[10]Here are two good resources on financial management policies: The Financial Responsibilities of Not-for-Profit Boards, published in 2008 by the Muttart Foundation in Edmonton, Alberta here.
-This is … Continue reading.
+There are a number of resources that can help create a good set of foundational financial management policies. ((Here are two good resources on financial management policies: The Financial Responsibilities of Not-for-Profit Boards, published in 2008 by the Muttart Foundation in Edmonton, Alberta here.
+This is one in a series of excellent non-profit management workbooks.
+Also see CompassPoint’s 2012 publication: Nonprofit Fiscal Policies and Procedures: A Template and Guide here.
+For a terrific overall guide to financial management and one that will help in creating policies around this function see Kate Barr and Jeanne Bell’s Fall/Winter piece in Nonprofit Quarterly, An Executive Director’s Guide to Financial Leadership.
+It is here. )).
 My sample financial management policy takes an omnibus approach.
 It is here.
 Yours might divide up the key concerns.

 Risk management, a topic to be looked at in the next policy post, is in some respects a matter of financial management.
 In other words, a good set of financial management policies will address some risks.